COMP-4350-Group-8/admin/sprints/sprint-2/sprint-2.md

 ## Worksheet Location

-- This document, or in our wiki
+- This document, (with links to our wiki)

 ## Worksheet 2 Content